Galleries are opaque about how they work, making it nearly impossible to figure out how it works all by yourself.

 Video Walkthrough

-- Unsolicited submissions to galleries don’t work, there is no application process. (exception is a juried exhibition which is not the same thing)
+- Unsolicited submissions to galleries don’t work, there is no application process. (exception is a juried exhibition)

 - The vast majority of the time, a connection with a gallery is made via an artist colleague.